[Coconut Chocolate Cake]

 In a medium bowl, combine the flour with the baking powder (sieve the flour if you’re mixing by hand) and coconut flakes.
 Add the flour mixture into the batter, and mix until just combined.
 Try not to overmix.

 Pour the batter into the cake pan, level the surface with a spoon, and bake for 30 minutes, or until the top of the cake springs back to the touch, and a knife inserted in the center comes out with just a few crumbs.
 Don’t bake it to death, otherwise it won’t be as moist inside.
-Let rest on the counter for a few minutes, then turn out on a rack to cool completely.
+Let rest on the counter for a few minutes, then remove from the pan and transfer to a rack to cool completely.